robinkarim/Production-Book/docs/cirrent-mai.rst

 	MAI allows you to identify Wi-Fi onboarding problems by looking at broad trends from your entire fleet and correlating performance metrics and onboarding issues across multiple variables (router, ISP, fw/hw version, or your own custom parameters).

-	You can drill down to the impacted products and customers and isolate issues by characterizing across additional environmental, user, or product variables.
+	You can also drill down to the impacted products and customers and isolate issues by characterizing across additional environmental, user, or product variables.
 This includes the ability to identify problematic products, diagnosing the cause of the problem by analyzing data to understand root cause.
 Benefits of using MAI include:

 	Higher device connectivity rates